John 11:35 is short and simple.

 And certainly Jsus is with us through our darkest hour, our most troubled times.
 Jesus, true God and true man, is with us in our pain and suffering.

+Not to discount that profound truth, I think from what I have learned, there is much more here.
 How we look at something affects what we take from it.
 We have to remember that the sacred authors did not envision 21st century Westerners as their audience when they wrote the stories that would become the Bible.
 The Holy Spirit does have a Word for us through these many words and expressions and literary genres, but we are audience in a secondary sense.
 We are eavesdropping every time we read the Scriptures, listening in on an ancient faith dialogue between God and our fathers and mothers in faith, both Jew and Christian.
 We have to carefully investigate, as best we can, the original meaning of the text in its historical and literary context.
 We must carefully refrain from reading our own opinions into those verses which does violence to the text.

 The Second Vatican Council's Dogmatic Constitution on Divine Revelation, n.
 12: